-Number of sockets 100 - bollard or integrated socket Who will own the sockets The council will own the sockets.
+Number of sockets 100 bellard or integrated applyst 100 - bollard or integrated socket Who will own the sockets The council will own the sockets.
 Ubitricity will act as the CPO (Charge point operator) Who will pay for the hardware 100% covered by Shell/ubitricity and Installation?
 Who will pay for (and Ubitricity will complete all routine maintenance.
 The cost will be covered by ubitricity (100%) complete) routine throughout the term maintenance?
 Who will pay for (and Either the Council or Ubitricity can attend the reactive maintenance. complete) reactive maintenance?
-The Council will fund this element of the service.
-If Ubitricity are required to attend the site, a charge of £160 for first hour and £65 per hour thereafter is applied.
-Are there any other costs for the council?
-Only if the Council ask Ubitricity to remove a charge point before the end of the initial term.
+The Council will fund this element of the service. maintenance: If I libitricity are required to attend the site is abarge of C160 for first hour and C65 per hour If Ubitricity are required to attend the site, a charge of £160 for first hour and £65 per hour thereafter is applied.
+Are there any other costs for Only if the Council ask Ubitricity to remove a charge point before the end of the initial term. the council?
 Term An initial term of fifteen years.
 At the end of the term, the council will consider its procurement options.
 Cost of the Service Ubitricity will set the cost of the service.
 Pricing will be reviewed on a quarterly basis.
 Ubitricity's national standard tariff will apply throughout the term.
 This is currently Connection Fee: 35p Price per kwh: 32p On what basis will the price Any increases/decreases in price are directly linked to the wholesale cost of power.
-This will change? be clearly defined in the contract to ensure the tariff floats in line with the broader energy , and the second market.
+This will change? be clearly defined in the contract to ensure the tariff floats in line with the broader energy market.
 Does the Council need to No reserve parking spaces?
 Who decides where the Ubitricity will provide advice and guidance.
 The final decision is for the Council to make. sockets are located?